 Hospitals are important institutions that should strive to deliver high quality, reliable and low cost healthcare services.
 There are many characteristics that define what good healthcare constitutes.
-As a baseline, hospitals should have enough resources and staff on duty to provide adequate healthcare.
+For instance, hospitals should have enough resources and staff on duty to provide adequate healthcare.
 The staff should possess a healthy combination of skills, experience and knowledge.

 Safety is of paramount importance

-Hospitals by default must incorporate the best safety practices to ensure that the patient is not stressed beyond what their disease or condition subjects them to.
-This requires the staff to be constantly on the guard and remain vigilant.
-The staff needs to amplify their efforts to take care of both children and adults alike, people who are put in a vulnerable position because of their disease.
+Hospitals by default must incorporate the best safety practices.
+As a result, that helps ensure that the patient is not stressed beyond what their disease or condition subjects them to.
+As a result, this requires the staff to be constantly on the guard and remain vigilant.
+The staff also needs to amplify their efforts to take care of both children and adults alike.
+That’s the people who are put in a vulnerable position because of their disease.

-The hospital should be adequately prepared for both emergency periods and rush hours.
+The hospital should be adequately prepared for both emergency periods.
+They should also be ready for rush hours.
 Even when under strain, the staff should ensure that the hospital is clean to minimize the risk of infections.
 Hospitals must be adequately staffed to prevent burnout too.

 Staff should get access to all relevant information so they can provide effective healthcare solutions.
 They should have access to medical records and other credentials to learn about their patient.
-Different teams should be able to share all this information with each other in a coordinated effort, this requires all channels of communication to be open across all hierarchy levels.
+Different teams should be able to share all this information with each other in a coordinated effort.
+As a result, all channels of communication can be open across all hierarchy levels.